balabanmetin/snakemake-tutorial2/part2/README.md

 * Using `-f`, `-fF`, and `-R` you can rerun some parts of the workflow.

 * Snakemake keeps track of the timestamps of the input/output files in the workflow.
 If an input file is edited upstream, it generates a plan to rerun jobs that depend on the edited file downstream and only reruns the necessary downstream parts.

+* `concat_vcfs` rules expected exactly 22 input VCF files that correspons to each autosomal chromosome in human.
+In some applications, the number of input files may depend on the input.
+For example, a rule may take an undetermined number of gene alignments as an input.
+Snakemake can handle this scenario as well, you can ask me to show you some examples from my code offline.